United States Senate Library: Mission, materials, and services

 The Library serves present and former senators, member and committee staff, Senate leadership, and Senate officers.
 The mission of the Senate Library has changed over time, as a focus has changed from the collection and storage of Senate documents to providing legislative, historic, legal, business and general reference materials.
 The Senate Library aims to carry out its mission in an accurate, prompt, and nonpartisan manner.

-The Library's book collection comprises 14,000 volumes of works on history, geography, biography, politics and law and has material dating back to the early 19th century.
+The Library's book collection comprises hundreds of thousands of volumes on history, geography, biography, politics and law and has material dating back to the early 19th century.
 Many were signed by the author or previous owner.
 The Senate Library receives the United States Congressional Serial Set, which contains over 15,000 congressional reports and documents since 1817.
 The Library added a legislative status database in 1975.
 Calls for this service have peaked at 80,000 per year.
 Today, the library serves as many people in one day as it did in one month in 1964, nearly 60,000 inquiries per year, based primarily on the growth in Senate staff from 2,000 in 1964 to more than 7,000 today.

 The Senate Library has a reading room, study carrels, computers, and a scanning and microform center.
 The Library's microfilm collection includes over one million microform and over 6,000 microfilm reels.
 Library tours and scheduled throughout the year and personalized tours can be made by request.
 The Library makes deliveries twice daily to offices with requested information.

 The authorized library staff is 22 people, including the Librarian and 13 other professionals.